 The UK Response

-In the outcry following Athlete A, gymnasts in the UK rallied for justice.
-Sport England and UK sport co-commissioned a nation-wide inquiry.
-Barrister Anne Whyte, QC, and her team, have been taking calls for evidence, which only recently closed.
+In the outcry following Athlete A, gymnasts in the UK rallied for justice and Sport England, along withUK sport, co-commissioned a nation-wide inquiry.
+Barrister Anne Whyte, QC, and her team, took up the call.
 An interim report clarified the terms of reference to include Scottish gymnasts’ grievances.
-You can find more information about the report here, and Anne Whyte’s updates here.
-The report is due circa June 2021.
-In the meantime check out the inspiring moves by Gymnasts for Change, holding governance to account for past abuses.
+More information about the Whyte report is here, and Anne Whyte’s updates are here.
+The report is due late August 2021.

 The Belgian Situation

-Belgium gymnasts were among the chorus of athletes speaking out after Athlete A. Dorien Motten was among those who spoke up.
-See the Dvora Meyers blog for more – and for independent anonymous testimony see here.
-Gymfed, the Belgian Gymnastics Federation, has created a new ethics commission consisting of Bart Meganck, Judge in Ghent, Caroline Jannes, a sport psychologist, and Herman Huygens, a Magistrate.
+As part of the governing body responses, Gymfed, the Belgian Gymnastics Federation, has created a new ethics commission consisting of Bart Meganck, Judge in Ghent, Caroline Jannes, a sport psychologist, and Herman Huygens, a Magistrate.
 More about their investigation can be found here: https://www.gymfed.be/newsletters/webview/1680.
-There is an option to translate this page into English.
 The investigation started in August last year and is ongoing.
 “Gymfed ensures that the findings and advice, whatever the consequences, are taken into account, followed up and started.”
-Stay tuned to this space for more on the Belgium situation.

 The Dutch Response

 Beltman, speaking to a newspaper mid last year, admitted he’d abused and humiliated gymnasts for years.
 Since this time, the Royal Dutch Gymnastics Federation has commissioned the Verinorm firm (Marjan Offers & Anton van Wijk), together with the Free University and Bureau Beke to run an investigation – https://verinorm.nl/.
 This investigation is ongoing.